kiat/tx-soil-moisture/src/README.md

 - Ensure data files (`StationX_Revised_Final_Data.csv`) are available before preprocessing.
 - Modify `run_experiments.sh` to customize offsets, features, or model parameters.

+- This is how experiments were run for the most part

 # Example Command